Definition of the “Waiver of Premium Rider”.

 Here is the cost of the waiver of premium rider for a 36-year-old male.
 We ran quotes at Preferred Non-Tobacco rates to see how much increase in cost would be to add the rider to your policy.

 |36 year old male||Cost Without Rider||Cost With Rider|

 |$250,000||Preferred Non-Tobacco||Preferred Non-Tobacco|

 |30 year term||$323||$372|

-The waiver of premiums payments could have a waiting period involved.
-Each company offering their own time line for the waiting period.
+The waiver of premium payments could have a waiting period involved.
+Each company offering its own timeline for the waiting period.
 For example, one company could make you wait six months before you can exercise this rider.
 You want to read the fine print in the policy back to really know how long the waiting period is for this rider.
 You can also ask your agent how long the waiting period is when gathering quotes.
 A good agent should be able to tell you the answer quickly.

 Is the Waiver of Premium Rider Worth It?

 This rider will be worth it if you become disabled.
 Just look at the 10-year quote above, the rider only adds an additional cost of $28 a year.
 That’s a little more than $2 a month.
 It comes down to the old saying you get what you pay for.